rdkit-rs/rdkit-rs.github.io/content/tutorials/forking-a-debian-package.md

     I: Validating apt 2.4.5
     [[[ SNIP ]]]

+Note this `debootstrap` invocation specifies the mirror to use, by default the bootstrapped OS inherits from the host's archive configuration -- in our case an amd64 host configured for `archives.ubuntu.com`.
+Ubuntu does not mix amd64 and arm64 packages in the same archive, all arm64 packages are relegated to `ports.ubuntu.com`.

+Understanding `debootstrap` may help when debugging high level wrapper scripts like `pbuilder`.

 ### `chroot`

-This debootstrap is now ready to hop in and we can confirm we're in an aarch64 context inside x86 (a unique `uname` signature for me, up until this point)
+From the above example, our `/tmp/jammy-arm` directory is now ready for use.
+We can confirm we're in an aarch64 context inside x86 (a unique `uname` signature for me, up until this point) by _changing root_ with `chroot`.
+Changing root is done through a system call, instructing the Linux kernel to change the current process's root.
+All file reads after `chroot` are relative to the new root.
+In the following example we move our current bash program inside the root and all `$PATH` work is done from the new root, letting us call the host `uname` and the guest `uname` in quick succession.

     # uname -a
     Linux ruby-ubuntu-build 5.4.149-73.259.amzn2.x86_64 #1 SMP Mon Sep 27 12:48:12 UTC 2021 x86_64 x86_64 x86_64 GNU/Linux